dexter-xD/blink/README.md

 ## Template Features

-The server supports a templating system that allows for dynamic content in HTML files.
-The following features are implemented:
+Blink supports a templating system that allows for dynamic content in HTML files.
+For detailed documentation on the templating system, refer to the [Template Documentation](./docs/Template.md).

+The template-examples directory contains working examples of each template feature:

+- **01-variables.html**: Shows basic variable replacement
+- **02-conditionals.html**: Demonstrates if-else conditional blocks
+- **03-loops.html**: Examples of using loops to iterate over items
+- **04-conditional-loops.html**: Advanced examples combining conditions and loops

 ### 1. Dynamic Values